Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 achieving positive attitude change.
 However, contact based interventions are hard to

 provide and control on a large scale, thus limiting their widespread use.
-We are piloting several brief
+We have piloted brief

-internet delivered interventions aimed at tackling prejudice and discrimination
+internet delivered film based interventions aimed at tackling prejudice and discrimination

 towards people with intellectual disabilities at general population level

 (Walker & Scior, 2013; Seewooruttun & Scior, in preparation).

 3. Health service delivery for people with intellectual disabilities

 We have completed a number of projects examining the experiences of people with intellectual disabilities and their carers of both specialist and mainstream services for individuals who experience mental health problems secondary to their intellectual disability (see publications).
 To enhance our understanding of health inequalities experienced by people with intellectual disabilities, we are currently studying potential barriers to high quality health care at primary care level and among medical students (Ryan, Buczewisz, Strydom & Scior, in progress).

 4. Clinical Psychology Training